KandarpInCanada/Commune-Drop-Ride-Sharing-Platform/Infrastructure/Readme.md

 # EKS Terraform Infrastructure

-This repository contains Terraform configuration for deploying a production-ready Amazon EKS (Elastic Kubernetes Service) cluster with all necessary networking components and IAM roles.
+This repository contains Terraform configuration for deploying a production-ready Amazon EKS (Elastic Kubernetes Service) cluster with all necessary networking components and IAM roles, along with Kubernetes network policies and ingress configurations.

 ## Architecture